Pearl colour is usually defined as consisting of two components:

 Let’s deal with this one first.
 To begin with, virtually all “black pearls” you see for sale will be dyed.
 Only pearls from “Pinctada Margaritifera” (the Black Lip Oyster) are naturally black and they’re rare.
 Rarity, of course, equates to price.
 No freshwater pearls are ever naturally black.
 So, if you see cheap black pearls or freshwater pearls that are black, then you know that their colour is almost certainly artificial.

 A complication here arises because not all dying is done for a radical effect.
-Sometimes it’s done to make the peals whiter, creamier or more golden etc. Purists would argue that no pearl should ever be dyed and on the whole, the less a pearl has been “tweaked” to make it look better, the higher its value will usually be.
+Sometimes it’s done to make the peals whiter, creamier or more golden etc. Purists would argue that no pearl should ever be dyed and on the whole, the less a pearl has been “tweaked” to make it look better, Wholesale Jewelry, the higher its value will usually be.
 However, some buyers are less concerned about that and will happily accept pearls that have had their colour enhanced.

 How can you identify an artificially coloured pearl?